IsaacHarrison28/Organize-360/README.md

 2. open the cloned github repository in your IDE of choice (VS code recommended.)

-3. In your terminal, navigate into the Organize-360 folder and open the api/ folder to start the backend api using the command:
+**3. In your terminal, navigate into the Organize-360 folder and open the api/ folder to start the backend api using the command:**

 ```
 npm install